A.N Oh hello. How long has it been? Anyway, here is the new chapter! Cheers!

-But she didn't disclose this, she'd rather have Thomas's doubt than speak anymore about her personal life today.
+But she didn't disclose this, she'd rather have Thomas's doubt her abilities than speak anymore about her personal life today.

 "Hold on I've got just the thing," she said instead.

-She had noticed a tuft of butterfly weed growing not far from the shore, she hurried and plucked a few leaves from the root, bringing it back to him.
+She had noticed a tuft of butterfly weed growing not far from the shore, she hurried and plucked a few bright orange leaves from the stalk, bringing it back to him.

-"Eat this," she said, offering him the velvety soft leaves.
+"Eat this," she said, offering him the delicate petals.